anxkhn/azure-ai-900-exam-prep/questions.md

 You need to predict the animal population of an area.
 Which Azure Machine Learning type should you use?

-1.  regression
+A.  regression
-2.  clustering
+B.  clustering
-3.  classification
+C.  classification

 **Answer(s):** A